move37-labs/nucleobench/README.md

 ### Get started in 8 minutes (Google Batch inference)

+Google Batch is Google's cheapest batch compute offering.
+It enables relatively cheap parallel compute on the cloud.

-Setup a Google Cloud project by following instructions [here](https://cloud.google.com/batch).
+First, setup a Google Cloud project by following instructions [here](https://cloud.google.com/batch).
 You will need to activate the Google Batch API.
-You will need to collect the following information from your new project, and fill this information in [runners/google_batch/config.py](https://github.com/move37-labs/nucleobench/blob/main/runners/google_batch/config.py):
+If you want the job to write to a private bucket, you will also need to setup what's called a "Service Account" with the proper permissions.
+Once you have done this, you will need to collect the following information from your new project, and fill this information in [runners/google_batch/config.py](https://github.com/move37-labs/nucleobench/blob/main/runners/google_batch/config.py):

 1. PROJECT_ID (the project ID of the project you created above)
 1. REGION (the region of the project)